f5devcentral/f5-agility-labs-nginx/docs/class14/class14.rst

-Class 14 - F5 AppWorld 2025 – Operationalize NGINX One Configuration and Enable Self-Service through Templates
+Class 14 – Operationalize NGINX One Configuration and Enable Self-Service through Templates
 ==========================================================================

 Learn how to use Templates in NGINX Instance Manager (NIM) and NGINX One SaaS console!